orbit-systems/luna/assembly.md

 - `skip (int)` - equivalent to `u8 0, (int)`.

 - `utf8 (string)` - Inserts a UTF-8 encoded string.
 Does not automatically null-terminate.

-- `utf16 (string)` - Inserts a UTF-16 encoded string.
-Does not automatically null-terminate.

-- `utf32 (string)` - Inserts a UTF-32 encoded string.
-Does not automatically null-terminate.